rubygems/bundler/README.markdown

 ### Deploying to memory-constrained servers

-If you are deploying to a server that is very memory-constrained, like Dreamhost for example, you should run `bundle package` and check in the resulting `Gemfile.lock` and `vendor/cache` directory.
-Then, when you run `bundle install` after deploying, Bundler will not need to do a dependency resolution run, which can be very memory-intensive.
+When deploying to a server that is memory-constrained, like Dreamhost, you should run `bundle package` on your local development machine, and then check in the resulting `Gemfile.lock` file and `vendor/cache` directory.
+The lockfile and cached gems will mean bundler can just install the gems immediately, without contacting any gem servers or using a lot of memory to resolve the dependency tree.
+On the server, you only need to run `bundle install` after you update your deployed code.

 ### Other questions